rerobots/hardshare/README.md

 Until version 1.0.0, the API between hardshare clients and rerobots servers should be considered "strictly internal" and can change without warning.

-Because this project is new and because we have not yet identified the full set of substantial use-cases in the wild, there are two protocols.
-The first is based on an HTTP API and WebSockets, and the client is implemented in Python.
-The second is already in development, but has not been announced yet.

 Navigating the sourcetree
 -------------------------